udude17/MCW-ECR/Whiteboard design session/WDS trainer guide - Enterprise-ready cloud.md

 *Resource Consistency*

 While the Cloud Governance team is not yet familiar with the full range of Azure services available.
 They want to limit Trey's Azure adoption to an initial set of core services and locations, which will be expanded over time.
-These should be centrally enforced, with the ability to grant exceptions where required (for example, to teams piloting new technologies).
+These should be centrally enforced, with the ability to grant exceptions where required (for example, for teams piloting new technologies, or one-off deployments of a shared resource such as an ExpressRoute circuit).

 The IT Security team is particularly concerned about production environments.
 These require additional controls to ensure that resources cannot be accidentally modified or deleted by administrators getting confused between a test workload versus production.